Privacy Policy

 - Vercel Analytics measures page views and Core Web Vitals (performance signals).
 It is cookie-less and does not collect personally identifying information.
 Aggregated metrics include approximate region, device type, browser, and referrer.

-The Service uses the browser's localStorage and sessionStorage to remember settings such as lesson progress, difficulty level, panel layout, and the welcome modal dismissal state.
-PostHog also uses localStorage (key prefix ph_) to persist an anonymous session identifier between page loads.
-This data lives on your device only.
-Clearing your browser storage erases it.
+The Service uses the browser's localStorage and sessionStorage to remember settings such as lesson progress (mirrored locally for offline use), difficulty level, panel layout, and the welcome modal dismissal state.
+PostHog also uses localStorage (key prefix ph_) to persist a session identifier between page loads.
+Clearing your browser storage erases these values.

-If you use the AI Architect feature, the natural-language prompt you type is transmitted to Google's Gemini API to generate a mission configuration.
-We do not store these prompts on our servers, but Google may process and retain them under Google's Privacy Policy.
+The AI Architect requires sign-in.
+When you use it, the natural-language prompt you type is transmitted to Google's Gemini API to generate a mission configuration.
+We do not store prompt content on our servers, but Google may process and retain prompts under Google's Privacy Policy.
+We do log a per-request analytics event (success or failure code, satellite count, model used, whether a self-repair pass was needed) keyed to your account so we can detect abuse and quota issues.
+The prompt text itself is not in that event.
 Do not include personal, confidential, or proprietary information in Architect prompts.

 3. What We Do Not Collect